 A not-so-secret but beautiful part to enjoy in Wenatchee?
 Ohme Gardens, a rockscape with paths among trees, meadows, a pond and more.
 The Ohmes sold their estate to Washington State Parks so the public could enjoy it for decades to come!

 Wenatchee has several hospitals and clinics, and is only a 2 and a half hour drive from Seattle if you need more specialized care.

-No list of best places to retire in Washington state would be complete without including Spokane!
+No list of best places to retire in Washington state would be complete without including Spokane on the eastern part of the state!
 From the lower than average cost of living in Spokane, to the beautiful and unique Spokane neighborhoods, to our gorgeous Riverfront Park, we could talk about Spokane for days!

 Speaking of big city amenities, while it’s not Seattle, Spokane is no slouch when it comes to excellent medical care.
 In the city of Spokane itself, there are several hospitals, and even more in the surrounding cities (Spokane Valley, for example) and county.

 There are plenty of things to do in Spokane, too, from visiting downtown Spokane (the Garbage Goat!), to antique shopping, visiting local farmers markets, hiking, golfing – you name it, Spokane probably has it!

 Want to visit Spokane?
 Use our handy resource below to find hotel or VRBO options:

 In Spokane for a weekend?
 Check out our list of free things to do in Spokane!

 If you really have to get over to Seattle, don’t worry – it’s only a roughly 4 hour drive, and an even shorter flight.